Escape Room: Tournament of Champions: Cast

 Isabelle Fuhrman and James Frain appear in the film's alternate version as Claire and Henry, respectively, in a plotline revealing the puzzle maker's story.
 Tanya van Graan makes an uncredited appearance as Sonya, who is Henry's wife and Claire's mother in this cut.

 Additionally, Lucy Newman-Williams appears as Zoey's therapist and Scott Coker portrays an FBI agent in the theatrical cut.
-Matt Esof portrays the vagrant who lures Zoey and Ben into Minos' trap in both versions.
+Matt Esof portrays the vagrant who lures Zoey and Ben into Minos's trap in both versions.

 Jay Ellis, Tyler Labine, and Nik Dodani also appear as Jason Walker, Mike Nolan, and Danny Khan in flashbacks of the first film.

 Production

 Development

 In February 2019, a sequel to Escape Room was announced as being in active development, with Adam Robitel set to return to direct along with screenwriter Bragi F. Schut and producer Neal H. Moritz.

 In April 2019, Robitel stated in an interview with Bloody Disgusting that one of the challenges the production team faced in its development was to figure out how to design new escape rooms that would outdo those the original film featured.
 He said:

 He continued, "We're knee deep in developing the sequel.
 We're exploring various ideas with how it all plays out."

 He intended the first film's final scene, which depicted an escape room disguised as a hijacked airplane, to suggest that Minos, the organization behind the deadly escape rooms, may be more powerful, sinister and given to surveilling than previously thought, which he planned to expand upon in the sequel.
 He said:

 The film's official title, Escape Room: Tournament of Champions, was announced in a press conference on May 20, 2021.